evelystria/PocketSys/README.md

 Obviously this is not well coded, but it may serve as a pedagogy for beginners to learn!

-Also, you may face issues when debugging because the code uses 2 images, 'profile.jpg' and 'Quiz.png' which I did not provide in the repository.
+Also, you may face issues when debugging because the code uses 2 image files, 'profile.jpg' and 'Quiz.png' which I did not provide with the repository.
 Simply replace it with other images, or don't use any.